porkbrain/bevy-webp-anim/README.md

 Right now, you'd need separate decoders and separate `Handle<Image>`.

 I don't need this feature in my project at the moment, but happy to add it if there's a demand.

+## Issue: Explore bevy's work load system instead of a custom tokio runtime

+Bevy comes with its own thread pool that can run tasks.
+It might be preferable to use this instead of spawning another tokio runtime.